jeremymatt/code_evaluation_challenge-IXIS/README.md

 ![histogram_counts_by_month](https://github.com/jeremymatt/code_evaluation_challenge-IXIS/assets/32210294/8fe73188-8e29-424e-b6d1-15bfc4c592a1)
 Figure 4: Stacked bar chart of contact successes and failures by month.
 Note the uneven distribution of total contacts as well as the varying proportions of success vs. failure.

 The best-case performance, assuming a classifier that has memorized each input pattern in the dataset, is summarized by the confusion matrix in Table 1.
-These values correspond to precision of 96%, recall of 99%, and an overall accuracy of 99%.
+These values correspond to precision (postive predictive value) of 96%, negative predictive value of 99.8%, and an overall accuracy of 99%.

 Table 1: Confusion matrix of ideal results
 ![image](https://github.com/jeremymatt/code_evaluation_challenge-IXIS/assets/32210294/cc253668-2cea-4da3-992f-05277c53aff2)